 Pay all at once for discounts – Certain expenses like car insurance will offer a discount when paid in full in one lump sum instead of over the course of a few months, take advantage.

 Use Loyalty programs – Many retailers will offer loyalty programs.
 Find a few retailers that you like and stick with them.

 Avoid fees – Avoid unnecessary fees at all costs.
-Banking, rentals, services all have fees associated.
+Banking, rentals, and services all have fees associated.
 Asked to have them waived and avoid late fees when possible.

 Make gifts – Instead of buying expensive gifts, make some of your own.
 There are so many tutorials out there that even the least crafty of us can make useful items.

-Rent one time use items like tools – If you are buying an item to do something specific, see if you can rent it first before buying it.
+Rent one-time use items like tools – If you are buying an item to do something specific, see if you can rent it first before buying it.
 You’ll have less stuff lying around and will save money too.